Miami's Brickell district, Florida

-Brickell CitiCentre is a mixed-use project located at the financial hub of the Brickell district in the city of Miami, Florida.
-It is located between Southeast 6th Street and Southwest 8th Street, and will be easily accessible via Interstate 95 and Miami Metromover light rail station.
+Brickell CitiCentre is a mixed-use project located at the financial hub of the Brickell district in Miami, Florida, US.

-The project will generate 1,700 construction jobs and 3,800 permanent jobs.
-The city of Miami and Miami Dade county will receive $15m a year as annual taxes from the project.
+The project will generate 1,700 construction and 3,800 permanent jobs.
+The city of Miami and Miami Dade County will receive $15m a year as annual taxes from the project.

 Master plan for the mixed-use Brickell CitiCentre project

-There will be two eight storied office buildings, each measuring 120,000 square feet.
-One of these two buildings will house a wellness centre, which will focus on dermatology, cosmetic surgery and weight loss.
+There are two eight storied office buildings, each measuring 120,000ft².
+One of these two buildings houses a wellness centre, which focuses on dermatology, cosmetic surgery and weight loss.

-In addition there will be wide walking paths, open urban plazas, roadside cafés and shops that open up to the streets.
+There are also wide walking paths, open urban plazas, roadside cafés and shops that open up to the streets.